 - Managers and Coordinators are notified of stories told

 - Managers and Coordinators verify the story with the story teller or other workers and give immediate aid as required

 - The appropriate person reviews the story told in PeopleSafe

 - Follow up tasks (sometimes called corrective actions) are created in PeopleSafe

-- Notes and attachments that support the investigation are added to the story record in PeopleSafe
+- Notes and attachments that support the investigation are added to the original and/or the reviewed story record in PeopleSafe

 - Follow up tasks are actioned and completed in PeopleSafe

 Adding, Reviewing, Editing, Adding Attachments, Creating Reports or Deactivating Stories